anil-ai2/devops-cloud/mini-project/mini-project.md

 Content: Paste the contents of ~/.kube/config
 Click OK.
 ```
+* go to `http://jenkins0101.ncodeit.com/` and loign with your microsoft credentials that were used earlier
+* create the pipeline as per `build-and-upload-docker-image-to-dockerhub`
-* run the pipeline to build and upload the image to dockerhub
+* run the pipeline `build-and-upload-docker-image-to-dockerhub` to build and upload the image to dockerhub

+### build 2nd pipeline
+* build another pipeline as per `build-and-upload-docker-image-to-dockerhub-microservices` on `jenkins0101.ncodeit.com`
+* run the pipeline and check if it is successful
+* with this we have build 2 pipelines that can build docker images and upload them to dockerhub

 ### Use helm command to deploy the helm chart to EKS cluster
 * Add bitnami helm repo to helm and download a helm chart in .tgz format